mainmatter/mainmatter.com/_posts/2020-02-29-emberjs-website-rfc-to-launch.md

 ### A new font for Ember.js

-The font choice for the original RFC was lovely, and we are big fans of the Metric fonts by Klimt, but it was necessary to find a solution that is Open Source and does not involve licensing costs.
-After testing eight or more other alternatives, we settled on an excellent Open Source font:
+The font choice for the original RFC was lovely, and we are big fans of the Metric fonts by Klimt, but it was necessary to find a solution that is open source and does not involve licensing costs.
+After testing eight or more other alternatives, we settled on an excellent open source font:

 ![Font sample for Inter font](/assets/images/posts/2020-02-29-emberjs-website-rfc-to-launch/inter.png#@860-1720)